odoo/documentation/sales/quotation/setup/terms_conditions.rst

 all the formal information which include products and company policy so customer can read all those terms before committing to anything.

-Thanks to Odoo you can easily include your default terms and conditions on every quotation, sales order and invoice.
+Thanks to Twenty20 you can easily include your default terms and conditions on every quotation, sales order and invoice.

 Let's take the following example: Your company sells water bottles to